genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/02_handle-events.md

 <CodeBlock className="language-ts">{Example}</CodeBlock>

-## Preparing the React Component
+## Preparing the React component

-We will prepare a React component that will interact with the `flyout` web component.
-Our React component will maintain a boolean state, responsible for controlling the display of the `flyout`.
-This boolean will be bound to the `closed` property of the `flyout` component.
+Now prepare a React component that will interact with the `flyout` web component.
+The React component must maintain a boolean state, responsible for controlling the display of the `flyout`.
+This boolean must be bound to the `closed` property of the `flyout` component.

 Your component file **/src/App.js** should look like this: